Assisted training flexible [AsA flex]

 Accompanying phase:

-This phase covers the entire duration of the training or initial qualification.
-It may also include follow-up support.
+This phase encompasses the entire duration of the training or entry-level qualification.
+It can also include follow-up support.

 AsAflexBild Video